-In Chicago, Black and Latino residents, including the folks that Casa Central serves, have been over-represented in the city's total number of COVID-19 cases and deaths.
-The pandemic also had a compounding economic impact, causing unemployment rates to soar, more than tripling for the Latino community in Illinois at 12% in 2020, and more than 14% for Black Illinoisans, according to data collected by the Heartland Alliance.
-A recent AP-NORC poll found that about 6 in 10 Hispanic or Latino households say they are still facing the impacts of income loss from the pandemic, about 5 in 10 Black households say the same, compared to 4 in 10 white households.
-Located in and serving communities with the highest COVID infection rates, Casa Central stepped up during 2020 to provide social and educational services to children and families by working on the front lines to serve the most vulnerable and neediest populations.
+In Chicago, Black and Latino residents, including the folks that Casa Central serves, have been overrepresented in the city's total number of COVID-19 cases and deaths.
+A recent AP-NORC poll found that about 6 in 10 Hispanic or Latino households say they are still facing the impacts of income loss from the pandemic, about 5 in 10 Black households say the same, compared to 4 in 10 white households1.
+Located in and serving communities with the highest COVID infection rates, Casa Central continued to step up during 2021 to provide social and educational services to children and families by working on the front lines to serve the most vulnerable and neediest populations.